 During another recollection I saw him leaning over me blowing smoke in my ear to ease the pain of an infection.
 The room was dark and I was resting while my mom kept checking my temperature hoping the fever would break.

 Then I would see this gate.
-We were waiting for my dad to come through those bars to join us in the courtyard.
+We were waiting for my dad to come through the bars to join us in the courtyard.
 A man in a very confused state, came to the bars first and shouted out “you’re not my sister.”
-Then I felt the warm sun shining down while we shared a chocolate cake to celebrate my sister’s birthday in that little courtyard.
+I remember being terrified.
+Then I felt the warm sun shine while we shared a chocolate cake to celebrate my sister’s birthday in that little courtyard.

 Why do I keep reflecting on this Lord?
 I'd ask that question over and over again.